8go/nostr-commander-rs/README.md

       --dm [<KEY+MSGS>...]
           Send one or multiple DMs to one given user.
 DM messages will be encrypted and preserve privacy.
-The single recipient is specified via its public key, a string in the form of 'npub1...'.
-The first argument is the recipient key, als further arguments are texts to be sent.
-E.g. '-dm 'npub1SomeStrangeNumbers "First msg" "Second msg"' --add-relay [<RELAY_URI>...]
+The single recipient is specified via its public key, a string in the form of 'npub1...', a Hex key, or an alias from one of your contacts.
+The first argument is the recipient, all further arguments are texts to be sent.
+E.g. '-dm 'npub1SomeStrangeNumbers "First msg" "Second msg"' or 'dm joe "How about pizza tonight?"'
+      --add-relay [<RELAY_URI>...]
           Add one or multiple relays.
 A relay is specified via a URI that looks like 'wss://some.relay.org'.
 You can find relays by looking at